Brighton Concrete and Paver Decking

 Pool Decking and Patio Costs

-Costs associated with deck replacement can be drastically reduced by choosing a poured concrete pool deck.
+Costs associated with deck replacement can be drastically reduced by choosing a poured concrete brushed finish pool deck.

-Available in finishes that are beautiful and blend with the landscaping, pool coping and tile as well as deck furniture make it a great choice.
-A beautifully fine finished brushed concrete deck is the least expensive and will provide those virtues.
+Brushed finish decking available in finishes that blend with the landscaping, pool coping and tile as well as deck furniture make it a great choice.
+A beautifully finished brushed concrete deck is the least expensive and will provide those virtues.
 High quality craftsmanship makes all the difference.

-Exposed aggregate, pictured below, is another good pool deck resurfacing choice.
+Exposed aggregate is another good pool deck resurfacing choice.
 While it can be a little tough on your feet as it ages over time, it should be considered.

-NewCrete™ Concrete Resurfacer is another great way to improve the pool deck!
+Krete Kote Concrete Overlay is another great way to improve the pool deck!
 Save up to 75% of the cost to replace your pool deck!

-Brighton will prep the existing concrete deck for NewCrete resurfacer.
+Brighton will prep the existing concrete deck for Krete Kote overlay.
 The surface will be cleaned and free from any materials that may inhibit the bond such as oil, acid and loose debris.
 We will pre-fill cracks, spalls, and holes up to 1/2″.
 The surface will be roughened where needed.

-Then, we’ll apply a high performance, self-curing, poly-modified, advanced hydraulic cement mortar resurfacer with fine broom finish.
+Then, we’ll apply a high performance, self-curing, poly-modified, advanced hydraulic cement mortar resurfacer with a knock-down textured Classic finish available in a dozen colors.

-The minimum resurfacer thickness to be 1/16″ to 1/4″ thick.
-This is not an acrylic “coating” that is susceptible to delamination.
+The minimum overlay thickness to be 1/16″ to 1/4″ thick.
 It is designed to last without spalling or delamination.

 Another option is a stamped concrete pool deck.
 The downside to these is that they may not hold up to the standard required for a swimming pool deck.
 They can be slippery and create more maintenance.
 In addition, the cost can get close to natural stone.
 For just a little more you can have the “real” thing.